 Why: We are all in the same boat (get it?).
 Come out and feel the support from others who understand what you are going through and will share in this learning experience.
 It is all about being inspired.
 This trip is back because of a young participant who asked to return 4 years later with Chris and Alan (guides from 2014) and the inspiration goes both ways.
 They have benefited so much from mentoring these strong youth and love to share these beautiful places and their expertise with others.

-Cost: $1200 will include all food, canoe and gear (tents, burners, tarps etc), satellite tracking and communication, insurance, professional guiding and we can even help with sleeping bags headlamps and a backpack if you need.
+Cost: $1200 will include all food, canoe and gear (tents, burners, tarps etc), satellite tracking and communication, insurance, professional guiding and we can even help with sleeping bags headlamps and a backpack if you need and canoe certification.

 For anyone requiring financial assistance please put down a deposit to hold your spot and then fill out this form.